cybernetlab/ensure_it/README.md

 For example `ensure_symbol` method returns symbol itself for Symbols, converted to symbol value for Strings and nil for all other.
 Same way `ensure_symbol!` returns symbol for String and Symbol, and raises exception for all other.

 The special thing, that EnsureIt can do (and do it by default) is smart error messages in bang methods.
-In most cases, EnsureIt guesses right context in wich `ensure_*` method called and froms more informative message.
+In most cases, EnsureIt guesses right context in wich `ensure_*` method called and forms more informative message.
 It recognizes name of local variable if method called for variable like `my_var.ensure_symbol`, argument name, if variable is argument of method and method calls itself like `'some_string'.to_sym.ensure_symbol` - so `ensure_symbol` called on result of `to_sym` method.
-You can disable this functionality at all (see [Configuration section](#configuration)) or override globally configuration for any method call by `smart` option like this `:symbol.ensure_symbol(smart: true)` or `:symbol.ensure_symbol(smart: false)`.
+You can disable this functionality at all (see [Configuration section](#configuration)) or override global configuration for any method call by `smart` option like this `:symbol.ensure_symbol(smart: true)` or `:symbol.ensure_symbol(smart: false)`.
 In any way, this `:smart` errors doesn't affect execution speed because the analyzing block of code executed only on exception - not on every `ensure_*` call.

 For example, following code